Registered Manager: Helen Logan

 OverallRead overall summary

-Some people at the service were living with dementia and could not tell us about their experiences.
-We used a number of different methods to help us understand the experiences of the people who used the service including the Short Observational Framework for Inspection (SOFI).
+Some people who used the service were living with dementia and could not tell us about their experiences.
+We used a number of different methods to help us understand the experiences of people which included the Short Observational Framework for Inspection (SOFI).
 SOFI is a way of observing care to help us understand the experiences of people who could not talk with us.
-This confirmed that people were supported by staff and provided us with evidence that staff understood peopleâs individual needs and preferences.
+This confirmed that people were supported appropriately by staff and provided us with evidence that staff understood peopleâs individual needs and preferences.

 To view the latest inspection report compiled by the CQC please click here »